Shatlyk1011/food-delivery-app/TO-DO.md

 ✅ - create Orders collection. learn how to work with forms with payload.
 ✅ (not tested yet)- add fields to user collection: addresses, isBlocked, history of Orders

+- remove unused libs
   ✅ - make restaurant blockable

 - seo (edil ozi)
 - add order field to restaurants